Ivermectin Blood Thinners: The Reality of Ivermectin The Interaction of IVM With Blood Thinners

 Notice that the quote begins with the statement that there is a shortage of data on human Ivermectin utilization.

 Yes, that is true.
-And the reason is that neither the NIH nor the pharmaceutical industry are interested in this research topic.
+And the reason is that neither the NIH nor the pharmaceutical industry is interested in this research topic.

 Ivermectin is an antiparasitic medication, primarily used in veterinary medicine, with a broad spectrum of activity but very limited data on utilization in humans.

-This is an entirely false presentation of Ivermectin and a good indication that the author is going to be providing more false or misleading information about Ivermectin.
+This is an entirely misleading presentation of Ivermectin, and it is a good indication that the author will likely provide more false or misleading information about Ivermectin.

 Ivermectin binds to nerve cells of microfilaria which causes an increase in cell membrane permeability leading to hyperpolarization causing paralysis and cell death.

 Microfilaria are early-stage nematodes.
-However, the article should point out that as humans have a different nervous system than nematodes, the drug does not have this effect on humans.
+However, the article should point out that, as humans have a different nervous system than nematodes, the drug does not have this effect on humans.
 This is why Ivermectin is so effective against parasites while not having this effect on us.
-It appears very likely that this author does not know this.
+It appears highly likely that this author is unaware of this, yet leaves this out of his explanation to maximize the fear produced in the reader.
+For example, if Ivermectin leads to hyperpolarization, causing paralysis and cell death in human cells, then why is Ivermectin one of the most beneficial drugs ever produced, and why has it been so globally accepted and used?

 Ivermectin has been shown, in vitro, to antagonize the same vitamin K–dependent clotting factors that warfarin does (II, VII, IX, and X).